gh6st66/Unwritten/ROADMAP.md

     -   [ ] Design the first persistent NPC Echo, where an NPC from a past run can reappear with their state and memory intact.
 -   [ ] **Inquisitor Encounters:**
     -   [ ] Design and write the first Inquisitor narrative events.
-    -   [ ] These encounters should directly challenge the player's Marks and offer difficult choices related to the current "fate-claim".
+    -   [ ] These encounters should directly challenge the player's Marks and offer a difficult choices related to the current "fate-claim".

 ---